YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

     alias mupip=$gtm_dist/mupip
     gtmuser@gtmworkshop:~$

 Now you can look at this in operation by applying some modifications to VistA that allow it to operate better with YottaDB/GT.M to the /home/gtmuser/VistA/p directory.
-Download the file KSBVistAPatches.zip from the same location that you obtained the Acculturation Workshop, and put it in the /Distrib/VistA directory.
+Download the file KSBVistAPatches.zip from `YottaDB on Github <https://github.com/YottaDB/YottaDBdoc/tree/master/AcculturationGuide>`_, and put it in the /Distrib/VistA directory.
 Then unpack it to /home/gtmuser/VistA/p directory.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ ls -l /Distrib/VistA/KSBVistAPatches.zip
-   -rw-r--r-- 1 gtmuser gtmuser 20530 Dec 15 17:49 /Distrib/VistA/KSBVistAPatches.zip
+   -rw-r--r-- 1 gtmuser gtmuser 20530 Jan 15 17:49 /Distrib/VistA/KSBVistAPatches.zip
    gtmuser@gtmworkshop:~$ unzip -d VistA/p /Distrib/VistA/KSBVistAPatches.zip
    Archive:  /Distrib/VistA/KSBVistAPatches.zip
    inflating: VistA/p/XPDR.m